MASQ-Project/Node/README.md

 Once you've successfully built the `node` executable and completed the manual setup steps, you can run SubstratumNode locally from the command line:
 ```
-<path to workspace>/SubstratumNode/node/target/release/node --dns_servers 8.8.8.8
+<path to workspace>/SubstratumNode/node/target/release/SubstratumNode --dns_servers 1.1.1.1
 ```
-In the above example, we're using Google's DNS, `8.8.8.8`, but you can use your preferred DNS.
+In the above example, we're using Cloudflare's DNS, `1.1.1.1`, but you can use your preferred DNS.
 If you can't choose just one favorite DNS, you can also specify multiple, separated by a comma (`,`).

 _Why do we send in `dns_servers`?
 SubstratumNodes still need to talk to the greater Internet.